 Podi literally means powders.
 In the Southern part, there are numerous podis like curry leaves powder, lentils powder, chilli powder, and more.
 These are mixed with hot rice and adding ghee to it gives it a good texture and enhances the taste.
 You can also eat it with dosa and idli.

 There is a general confusion between parathas/paranthe and parotta.
-Parotta is made of refined wheat and has a lot of layers.
-On the other hand, parathas are made of wheat/atta and are made in flatbread that puffs up when cooked.
+Parotta is a dish of refined wheat and has a lot of layers.
+Paratha, on the other hand, you can make wheat/atta and resembles a flatbread that puffs.
 However, people who tend to avoid maida/refined wheat go for wheat parottas.
 They are found across all states on South India, however, it’s prevalent and loved in Tamil Nadu and Kerala.
 In Tamil Nadu you find people eating parotta with salna (chicken-based curry with coconut), or chicken curry or mutton paya (stew).
 Keralites are fond of the parotta and beef combination.

-This is an oil-fried item that is usually made at home during festival occasions.
+This is an oil-fried item that is usually you can make at home during festival occasions.
 Generally, there are two types of vada – urad vada and masala vada.
 As the name suggests, urad vada is made of urad dal, onion, ginger and green chillies.
-Masala vada is made of Chana dal, onions, fennel seeds, and chillies.
+Masala vada you can make with Chana dal, onions, fennel seeds, and chillies.

-On a funny note, this is just flavored overcooked rice.
-Made with ghee, peppercorns, cashews, green chillies, rice and moong dal this is a heavy breakfast that is eaten with sambar or gojju (tamarind-based curry).
+On a funny note, this is just flavor the overcooked rice.
+Made with ghee, peppercorns, cashews, green chillies, rice and moong dal.
+This is a heavy breakfast you can enjoy with sambar or gojju (tamarind-based curry).